olin/studentgovernment/student_government_bylaws.md

 Massachusetts (http://www.doe.mass.edu/resources/holidays.html).

-At the beginning of every academic year, the Student Government sends a survey to the student body asking if there are any other religious obligations which should be added to Table 1.
+At the beginning of every academic year, the Student Government sends a survey to the student body asking if the Student Government should continue to avoid scheduling on each obligation in Table 1 and if there are any other religious obligations which should be added to Table 1.
+Any obligation which no student has asked to be renewed is marked inactive and the Student Government may again schedule on that date if necessary.
+The Student Government may reactivate an obligation later if an Oliner would like the obligation respected in the scheduling of events.

 | Holiday       | Impact                                                                                                      | Time of Year                | 2016               | 2017              | 2018               | 2019                  | 2020               |
 |---------------|-------------------------------------------------------------------------------------------------------------|-----------------------------|--------------------|-------------------|--------------------|-----------------------|--------------------|